starkfell/starkfell.github.io/_posts/2017-01-02-deploying-hadoop-in-azure-using-ambari.md

 sudo su
 ```

 Run the following command to retrieve the FQDNs of all of the Hadoop Servers.
+This is optional As this information can also be found on the Public IP Address resources associated
+with the Hadoop Servers.

 ```bash
 cat /etc/hosts